 - submit a supplemental statement if you respond in the affirmative to any questions in the Character and Fitness section of the application

-LSAT Score: The Admissions Committee will rely on the highest LSAT score from tests taken within the last five years.
+LSAT Score: The Admissions Committee will rely on the highest LSAT score from tests taken within the last three years.

 Personal Statement: The most informative personal statement is one that allows the Admissions Committee to learn about your background and goals as they relate to law school and your career aspirations.
 While you’re free to address any topic(s) within the three-page space limit, the following questions may help you to focus your efforts:

 - What experiences or events influenced your decision to pursue a law degree?